 Collaboration with New York District Attorney’s Office

-The seizures and voluntary repatriation of valuable artworks by the Carabinieri is derived from its claims against art held for decades in museums and private collections, not recent thefts or archeological depredation.
-The most valuable artworks claimed have come through cooperation with the Manhattan District Attorney’s office and Assistant DA Matthew Bogdanos’ Antiquities Trafficking Unit (ATU).
-U.S. Homeland Security Investigations and Immigration and Customs Enforcement support this partnership, effectively extending the Manhattan DA’s jurisdiction by delivering turnover claims obtained by the ATU from New York judges under a New York pawnbroker’s law.
+The seizures and voluntary repatriation of the most valuable artworks by the Carabinieri is derived from its claims against art held for decades in museums and private collections, not from recent thefts or archeological depredation.
+The majority of valuable artworks claimed have come through cooperation with the Manhattan District Attorney’s office and Assistant DA Matthew Bogdanos’ Antiquities Trafficking Unit (ATU).
+U.S. Homeland Security Investigations and Immigration and Customs Enforcement support foreign nation’s partnerships with the ATU.
+Collaboration with federal agencies extends the Manhattan DA’s jurisdiction by enabling delivery of ‘turnover’ claims obtained by the ATU from New York judges under a New York pawnbroker’s law.
 Without identifying the years during which Italian artworks were recovered, the 2023 report states that 1,093 high-value works of art have been returned to Italy through these partnerships.

 Protection of Landscapes and Monuments